Hell's Kitchen (American TV series): Final service

 In the finale, the final two chefs are each given the opportunity to develop their own menus and lead a brigade of former competitors through a full dinner service on their own.
 In the first five seasons, this included the opportunity to decorate half of the Hell's Kitchen restaurant to their liking.
 Prior to the dinner service, the two chefs compete in a challenge to prepare their menus, and the winner will earn the advantage of picking their brigade of chefs first.
-Ramsay will ensure that all menu items meet his standards for high cuisine prior to service, and he and his sous chefs will oversee the service to make sure that his high quality standards are retained, but does not otherwise get involved, allowing the two remaining chefs to demonstrate their ability to run the line.
+Ramsay will ensure that all menu items meet his standards for high cuisine prior to service, and he and his sous chefs will oversee the service to make sure that his high quality standards are retained, but does not otherwise get involved (as long as he feels the finalist is in control of their brigade), allowing the two remaining chefs to demonstrate their ability to run the line.
 The finalists are allowed to reassign stations, or even kick their teammates out of the kitchen should they see fit; the latter has happened four times in the show's history, including Ramsay himself kicking one of the brigade members out.
 On one occasion, a chef had walked out of service under their own accord.

 Ramsay uses his own observations and those from the diners and other sources to decide who is the winning chef.
 He has two doors in his office leading out to the balcony above the Hell's Kitchen seating area.
 Each chef stands at a door and Ramsay tells them to both turn their handles at the same time.
 After a commercial break, only the door of the winning chef is unlocked allowing the winner to walk through and be greeted by the crowd below.
-The winning chef receives two prizes including the opportunity to work as the head chef or executive chef at a restaurant of Ramsay's choosing, as well as a cash prize of $250,000.
+The winning chef is said to receive two prizes including the opportunity to work as the head chef or executive chef at a restaurant of Ramsay's choosing (with the exceptions of seasons 6 and 7, this has always been in the United States), as well as a cash prize of $250,000.
 In a similar manner to the voiceover at each elimination, Ramsay has a voiceover to explain his reasons for choosing that chef as the winner.
 In addition, the winner hangs a picture of themselves alongside the previous winners that is seen at the restaurant's front entrance.

+In reality, the winning chef appears to only be guaranteed the cash portion of the prize and an offer to work somewhere within Gordon Ramsay's network of restaurants.
+Many winners were offered a lesser role than that of head chef at the restaurant billed in their season, while some appeared to take a role completely unrelated to the one described as that season's prize.